Antonio Pollina

-Antonio Domenico "Mr. Miggs" Pollina (September 20, 1892 – February 27, 1993) was an Italian-American mobster and former de facto boss of the Philadelphia crime family.
+Antonio Domenico "Mr. Miggs" Pollina (September 20, 1892 – February 27, 1993) was an Italian-American mobster and was the short lived boss of the Philadelphia crime family during the late 1950s.

 Early life

 Antonio Pollina was born in Caccamo, Sicily and became a naturalized American citizen in 1944.
 His rap sheet dated back to 1927 and included arrests for murder, concealed weapons, untaxed liquor, assault & battery.
 His legitimate employment was as a cheese salesman for Maggio Cheese Co.
 Pollina was one of the top leaders of the mafia group known as "The Greaser Gang" and controlled a large loanshark operation.

 Boss

-In 1959 Pollina was handed the reigns of the family when Joseph Ida fled the United States to avoid an indictment on narcotic charges.
+In 1959 Pollina was given control of the family when Joseph Ida fled the United States to avoid an indictment on narcotic charges.
 Pollina began plotting the murder of Angelo Bruno.

 Pollina ordered his Underboss, Ignazio Denaro, to murder Angelo Bruno, but Denaro instead informed Bruno of Pollina's intentions.
 Bruno used his connections to The Commission to take Pollina's power away from him.
 The Commission authorized Bruno to murder Pollina.
 Pollina stepped down and Angelo Bruno replaced him and kept Denaro as his underboss.